Everything you need to know about stenciling

 I use to clean stencils when I first started stencilling, but I found the more cleaning they got, the more risk of damage they came in contact with.

-So today, I do not clean.
-I run my finger against the cut edges to remove any paint build-up, then let them air dry.
+So instead of cleaning stencils, I run my finger against the cut edges to remove any paint build-up, then let them air dry.

 .